Mofongo

 - Add the plantains, garlic and a little bit of olive oil to a large mortar or bowl and mash with a pestle or potato masher until fairly smooth.
 Alternatively, pulse with a food processor.
 Stir in the pork cracklings and salt to taste.

-Variations
+Mofongo Variations

-- Mofongo Relleno (Stuffed mofongo): Serve covered with a ladleful of stews like pollo guisado, asopao de gandules or quimbombo guisado.
+- Mofongo Relleno (Stuffed mofongo): Serve mofongo covered with a ladleful of stews like pollo guisado, asopao de gandules or quimbombo guisado.

 - For a lower fat version, boil the plantains in salted water instead of sautéing them.

 - Add a little chicken or beef broth while mashing the plantains to make them a little moister.
-Mofongo is often served with some broth poured over it.